 Delegating to others is a difficult skill to master.
 This is because partly we feel that we are imposing on others.
-Most of us like to be liked by our colleagues and the concept of appearing bossy or dominating your colleagues is something that we do not want.
+Most of us like to be liked by our colleagues.
+The concept of appearing bossy or dominating our colleagues is something that we do not want.

-Delegation of tasks for an Executive Assistant or PA
+Delegation of tasks for an Executive PA

-However, if you are going to make the move up to the Executive Level from being a PA, you need to master this skill.
+However, if you are going to make the move up to the Executive Level from being a PA, you need to master this skill

 Issues to consider include:

-Know the resources around you, so who is best for the job at hand?
+- Know the resources around you, so who is best for the job at hand?
 Can your time be spent better?

-Methods of delegating and the level of management required by yourself
+- Methods of delegating and the level of management required by yourself

-How best to ask or influence others to take on the task
+- How best to ask or influence others to take on the task

-The delegation of authority
+- The delegation of authority

 These are four main issues that you encounter when you are trying to delegate tasks to your colleagues and all four need to be handled to be a success at delegating.

-Often this type of report requires input from the Finance part of your company, so the best thing to do is to familiarise and network with the best skilled members of the team that are at your hand.
-Building a broad awareness of the skills at hand ensure that you allocate resources effectively to most appropriate resource.
+Often this type of report requires input from the Finance part of your company.
+Therefore, the best thing to do is to familiarise and network with the best-skilled members of the team that are at your hand.
+Building a broad awareness of the skills at hand ensure that you allocate resources effectively to the most appropriate resource.

-This can go further, when there is a simple task you may opt to delegate as you can easily use your time more productively elsewhere.
+This can go further when there is a simple task you may opt to delegate as you can easily use your time more productively elsewhere.